TELOS-syslab/CortenMM-Artifact/EVALUATION_GUIDE.md

 cargo xtask bootstrap
 ```

-Secondly, the following commands will compile and verify the dependent packages (`aster_common` and `vstd_extra`).
+Secondly, the following commands will compile and verify the dependent package (`vstd_extra`).
 It should take around 10 seconds.

 ```bash
 make compile